rootkovska/rootkovska.github.io/README.md

 Integrity protection
 ---------------------

-This blog/repo is integrity protected using [git tags](https://www.kernel.org/pub/software/scm/git/docs/git-tag.html) digitially signed with [my blog-signing key](/keys/).
+(WiP) This blog/repo is integrity protected using [git tags](https://www.kernel.org/pub/software/scm/git/docs/git-tag.html) digitially signed with [my blog-signing key](/keys/).
 In order to verify the authenticity of all or any of the posts, you can use the following command: